vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 where \\( \mathbb{E} \\) is an expected over random vectors from a standard normal distribution.

-Now we can see that we can decompose the softmax into multiplication.
+Now we can see that we can decompose the softmax into a matrix multiplication.

 Next, the proof uses isotropy of the standard normal distribution to invert sign of \\( \omega \\) on one half of the exponential, which results into hyperbolic cosine.